AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 **[!UICONTROL Show audience overlap %]**: When set to true, collaborators are able to [discover overlap percentages](/help/guide/collaborate/discover.md#compare-audiences) between their audiences and your audiences.

 **[!UICONTROL Audience index]**: When set to true, your collaborators can view the [audience index](/help/guide/collaborate/discover.md#audience-index-score) within a project.
-This funtionality is only available when you have three or more active audiences.
+This functionality is only available when you have three or more active audiences.

 >[!NOTE]
 >